- Live Rates

 So, if you’re buying a house that costs $200,000, your closing costs might fall between $4,000 and $10,000 (on average).
 That’s a pretty wide range, so it’s not something you can use for planning purposes.
 That’s where the Loan Estimate comes into the picture.

 These choices could result in a difference of several thousand dollars in the amount these buyers pay to close their loans.
+Not only can borrowers get a reduced interest rate for buying discount points, but they may also be able to have these points tax-deducted, much like the interest paid with each mortgage payment.

 Disclaimer: This article includes average closing costs for home buyers in Oregon.
 It is based on surveys conducted by Bankrate and other third-party data, which are deemed reliable but not guaranteed.
 Your closing costs could differ from the examples provided above, based on a number of factors.